-The new Submarine Cable SystemMedusa Submarine Cable System is a submarine fibre optic system connecting the East and West Mediterranean with the Atlantic sea, creating a new corridor from Asia to the Atlantic and enabling the regional development of the information Society and its actors.
-Medusa SCS is ready for the service in 2024 connecting Portugal, Spain, France, Italy, Morocco and Algeria and in 2025 connecting to Tunisia, Greece, Cyprus and Egypt.
-Medusa SCS is organized through:
+The new Submarine Cable SystemMedusa Submarine Cable System is a submarine fibre optic system connecting the Atlantic sea with the Mediterranean and the Red Sea, creating a new corridor from Asia to the Atlantic and enabling the regional development of the information society and its actors.
+Medusa SCS is ready for the service in 2025 connecting Portugal, Spain, France, Italy, Morocco and Algeria and in 2026 connecting to Tunisia, Greece, Libya, Cyprus and Egypt.
+Medusa is organized through:

-- Europe: Local operational subsidiaries in Portugal, Spain, France, Italy & Greece as Holders of Licences & PiPs + Owners of local Submarine assets.
+- Europe: Local operational subsidiaries in Ireland (HQ), Portugal, Spain, France, Italy & Greece as Holders of Licences & PiPs + Owners of local Submarine assets.

 - North Africa: Landing party Agreements with local operators.